ragavan-natarajan/my_kubernetes_lecture/README.md

 ## How is this course different?

 There are thousands of tutoritals online on Kubernetes.
-I try to take a different approach in teaching Kubernetes in this course, I call it the *_Problems before solutions_* approach.
+I try to take a different approach in teaching Kubernetes in this course, and I call it the __Problems before solutions__ approach.
 Every topic presented in this series would be motivated by problems and the difficult ways that existed to solve those problems, before better approaches and solutions are presented to the audience.
-I see this style lacking in many of the _how-to_ style online tutorials.
+I see this style lacking in many of the __how-to__ style online tutorials.
 People get to learn how to do things, but not why do it that way.

 ## Content outline: